-Post University is accredited by the New England Association of Schools and Colleges, Inc., through its Commission on Institutions of Higher Education.
-We are licensed by the Connecticut Office of Higher Education to grant associate, bachelor's, master's degrees, and certificates in a number of areas including business, criminal justice, information technology, legal studies, sport management, equine business management and social services, among others.
+Post University is accredited by the New England Association of Schools and Colleges, Inc., (NEASC) through its Commission on Institutions of Higher Education.
+We are licensed by the Connecticut Office of Higher Education to grant associate, bachelor's, master's degrees, and certificates in a number of areas including business, criminal justice, information technology, legal studies, sport management, equine studies and social services, among others.
 The Malcolm Baldrige School of Business has national specialized accreditation from the Accreditation Council for Business Schools and Programs (ACBSP).

-Post University offers 20 NCAA Division II men's and women's sports, as well as cheerleading and dressage, hunt seat and western riding teams.
-The University also competes in the Collegiate Sprint Football League against other well-known universities, such as Army, Navy, Princeton and Cornell.
+Post University offers 22 varsity sports.
+There are 20 NCAA Division II men's and women's sports, as well as cheerleading and our sprint football team which completes in the Collegiate Sprint Football League against other well-known universities such as Army, Navy, Princeton, and Cornell.
+Post also offers three equestrian clubs, competing in dressage, hunt seat and western shows.